dhruvkhanna98/Pneumonia-Detector/README.md

 # Predicting Pneumonia Using Deep Learning

-Pneumonia Detector is a convolutional neural network that can detect if a patient has has Pneumonia using his/her chest X-ray image.
-I used the following dataset from kaggle.com to train, validate and test my model.
+I used the following dataset from kaggle.com to train, validate and test my model. https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia

-https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia

 ## Model